awsdocs/amazon-ec2-user-guide/doc_source/sriov-networking.md

 ## Enabling Enhanced Networking on Amazon Linux<a name="enable-enhanced-networking"></a>

 The latest Amazon Linux HVM AMIs have the `ixgbevf` module required for enhanced networking installed and have the required `sriovNetSupport` attribute set\.
-Therefore, if you launch a instance type using a current Amazon Linux HVM AMI, enhanced networking is already enabled for your instance\.
-For more information, see [Testing Whether Enhanced Networking is Enabled](#test-enhanced-networking)\.
+Therefore, if you launch an instance type using a current Amazon Linux HVM AMI, enhanced networking is already enabled for your instance\.
+For more information, see [Testing Whether Enhanced Networking Is Enabled](#test-enhanced-networking)\.

 If you launched your instance using an older Amazon Linux AMI and it does not have enhanced networking enabled already, use the following procedure to enable enhanced networking\.